samkosal/github-intro/README.md

 Introduction to using git and GitHub.
 Will lead you through your first fork, clone, commit, and push.
 It is common to run into issues when going through this.
 Don't be shy in asking for help or coming to office hours!

-## Fork the Repository
+## Fork the Repository (repo)
 1. Make sure you are logged into your GitHub account.
 1. Fork this repository (repo) by clicking the *fork* button.
  ![Image of the fork button on a GitHub repository](images/fork-screenshot.png)
     > A fork is a *GitHub* concept, not a git concept.
 It's creating a copy of the repo in your online GitHub account, but it doesn't download the code to your computer.
+If you have used Replit before, this is similar to creating a fork there.
 1. Keep this browser window open,  we will return to it in a moment.